Now in the Vancouver Maritime Museum

 One Ocean Expeditions is a leader in modern-day polar exploration and is dedicated to finding new ways to experience the geography and culture of polar regions.
 As part of our commitment to exploration, we continue to expand our alliance with Vancouver Maritime Museum by supporting the new Northwest Passage Hall of Fame exhibit to elevate their efforts in the historic understanding of Canada’s North and the importance of the discovery and exploration of the fabled Northwest Passage.

 The Northwest Passage Hall of Fame was established to:

-b) Become a public depository of artefacts, books, archives etc related to Northwest Passage explorers, vessels and expeditions; and
+2) Become a public depository of artifacts, books, archives, etc related to Northwest Passage explorers, vessels and expeditions; and

 Andrew Prossin, Managing Director of One Ocean Expeditions was honoured to sponsor the expedition award of the evening and handing over the award to David Bogle, General Manager of Hudson Bay Downtown Vancouver.
 This award honours the Hudson Bay schooner ‘Aklavik’ and Ernest ‘Scotty’ Gall.